 The supply agreement with Bio-Cide was last renewed in June 2008 and has a 20-year term.
-In association with the supply agreement, Tristel is the representative of Bio-Cide in the industry group that is sponsoring the registration of sodium chlorite and chlorine dioxide under the Biocidal Products Directive (BPD).
+In association with the supply agreement, Tristel is the representative of Bio-Cide in the industry group that is sponsoring the registration of sodium chlorite and chlorine dioxide under the Biocidal Products Regulation (BPR) which supersedes the Biocidal Products Directive (BPD).
 Tristel and Bio-Cide share the costs and benefits of membership of this industry group.

-The active ingredients used in general purpose disinfectants, such as those used for surfaces, water and skin have to be registered under the BPD.
-This Directive has been introduced by the European Community (EC) to limit the number of active ingredients that can be used, primarily for ecological and environmental reasons.
-Sodium chlorite has been approved by the EC and our industry group is supporting it through the regulatory submission process.
-The industry's consensus view is that the cost of submission under the BPD will block the development and introduction of active ingredients that could be future alternatives to those already approved under the BPD.
-As a supplier of chlorine dioxide products, our long term view is that the regulatory environment is favourable to the disinfection products that we market, and that our involvement in water disinfection has bought an important corollary benefit in that we are in shaping the future regulatory environment for our technology.
+The active ingredients used in general purpose disinfectants, such as those used for surfaces, water and skin have to be registered under the BPR.
+This legal instrument is being imposed by the European Community (EC) to limit the number of active ingredients that can be used, primarily for ecological and environmental reasons.
+Our industry group is supporting sodium chlorite and chlorine dioxide through the regulatory submission process.
+The biocidal industry's consensus view is that the cost of submission under the BPR will block the development and introduction of active ingredients that could be future alternatives to those already approved under the BPR.
+As a supplier of chlorine dioxide products, our long term view is that the regulatory environment is favourable to the disinfection products that we market.